-Participants are 16 female high school students and 4 female educators from Japan and South Korea, who will be joined by American students for some of the US-based activities.
-The program concludes with follow-on activities in the participants’ home communities in which they apply the knowledge and skills acquired during the exchange experience
+The three-to-four week exchange brought 16 female high school students and 4 female educators from Japan and South Korea together in the U.S. They were joined by American students for some of the U.S.-based activities.
+In addition to civic rights and responsibilities, leadership development, and community engagement, participants considered issues related to entrepreneurship and innovation.
+The program concluded with follow-on activities in the participants’ home communities, in which they applied the knowledge and skills acquired during the exchange experience.

-Students travel to the United States in August to World Learning’s Lake Tahoe satellite campus in Nevada; followed by homestays in either Chicago, IL or Seattle, WA; concluding their program in Washington, DC.
+Students traveled to the United States in August to World Learning’s Lake Tahoe satellite campus in Nevada; followed by homestays in either Chicago or Seattle; concluding their program in Washington, DC.

-Follow-on Reunion Conferences will be reunite participant alumni in Seoul and Tokyo approximately six-months after the completion of the US exchange.
+Follow-on Reunion Conferences reunited participant alumni in Seoul and Tokyo approximately six-months after the completion of the U.S. exchange.

-- Develop leadership skills and community service skills among youth appropriate to their needs; and
+- Develop leadership skills and community service skills among youth appropriate to their needs.

 - Foster relationships among youth from different ethnic, religious, and national groups.